How to build your own ASP-based system?!: Meta programming

 A logic program consists of a set of rules, each of which is composed of a head and a body.
 While heads are formed from atoms, bodies are made of literals.

 The fact format is the result of serializing the syntax tree of the ground logic program rule by rule.
 To this end, heads and bodies are identified via non-negative integers.
 Also, positive and negative integers are used to represent positive or negative literals, respectively.
-Hence, \lstinline{0} is no valid literal.
+Hence, \lstinline{0} is not a valid literal.

 A rule is represented as a binary fact, using predicate \lstinline{rule/2}, whose arguments reflect the head and the body of the rule.
-In \aspif, a head is either a disjunction or a choice, which is indicated by the unary function symbols \lstinline{disjunction/1} and \lstinline{choice/1}.
-Similarly, a body is either a collection of literals or a weight constraint, indicated by \lstinline{normal/1} and \lstinline{sum/1}, respectively.
-All four constituents are treated as tuples, the two former consisting of atoms and the latter either of regular literals or a single weighted literal, respectively.
-Let us illustrate this with the example program in Listing~\ref{prg:ezy}. \lstinputlisting[float=ht,caption={A simple logic program (\texttt{ezy.lp})},label={prg:ezy},language=clingo]{examples/ezy.lp} This program is reified into a set of facts by means of the command
+Following the rule format of \aspif, a head is either a disjunction or a choice, which is indicated by the unary function symbols \lstinline{disjunction/1} and \lstinline{choice/1}.
+Similarly, a body is either a collection of literals or a weight constraint, indicated by functions \lstinline{normal/1} and \lstinline{sum/1}, respectively.
+All four constituents are treated as tuples, the two former consisting of atoms and the latter either of regular or weighted literals, respectively.